Updated: Jan 4

 The coca comes from the Erythroxylum plant, which there are over 100 different species of tree.

-Don't be confused, it may be a ingredient of cocaine, but still Coca leaves are perfectly legal to buy in Peru.
+Don't be confused, it may be an ingredient of cocaine, but still, coca leaves are perfectly legal to buy in Peru.
 But it is illegal in most of the neighboring countries, so don't carry coca leaves with you when leaving Peru and entering another country.

-It is said that a Coca plant still grows in the Royal Garden at Machu Picchu.
-Image ©MDHarding
+It is said that a coca plant still grows in the Royal Garden at Machu Picchu.

 Last Tea Stop Before Highest Point